The 10 [Best Cheap] Nepal Orphanage and Children Volunteer Providers 2022

-Cross Continental (CC) sets itself apart in the volunteer-abroad realm by striving to make international volunteer experiences universally accessible.
-They offer volunteer-abroad, intern-abroad, cultural adventure, language immersion, and gap-year programs including orphanage volunteering program in Nepal.
+Cross-Continental (CC) sets itself apart in the volunteer-abroad realm by striving to make international volunteer experiences universally accessible.
+They offer volunteer-abroad, intern-abroad, cultural adventure, language immersion, and gap-year programs including orphanage volunteering programs in Nepal.
 CC also offers programs in community development, healthcare, HIV education and support, micro-financing, teaching, photography, and environmental conservation programs.
 Dedicated to providing high-quality service to their volunteers, they strive to customize programs to your needs and provide affordable options.

 Positive online reviews about this organization include statements such as “rewarding” “affordable fees” and “everything was awesome.”
-If you’re looking for an organization that is flexible in accommodating your needs, as well as being affordable, check out Cross Continental.Get More Info
+If you’re looking for an organization that is flexible in accommodating your needs, as well as being affordable, check out Cross-Continental.

 Program fees include a $299 registration fee, along with $360 for a two-week stay, and $580 for four weeks.
 Fees cover 24/7 in-country support, airport pickup, program orientation and training, a comprehensive volunteer guide, volunteer placement, accommodations and meals, and discounts on language lessons.